Last updated: 14 June 2017

-- If you have a residential pool on your property, you should notify your territorial authority (local council).
+If you have a residential pool on your property, you should notify your territorial authority (local council).

-- The territorial authority will let you know when your swimming pool is due to be inspected.
+The territorial authority will let you know when your swimming pool is due to be inspected.
 Residential swimming pools are required to be inspected every three years.

-- You then have the choice between engaging your territorial authority or a pool inspector to perform the inspection.
+You then have the choice between engaging your territorial authority or a pool inspector to perform the inspection.
 The fees charged to inspect pool barriers will vary.

 You can find a local pool inspector through MBIE’s pool inspector public register.
-The register will be available in early 2017.

 Definition of residential pool can be found on the Legislation website.